 Current Definition.
 Federal law requires that all precincts have at least one voting machine that is accessible to the disabled.
 (Accessible machines generally are considered to be touchscreen machines, in which a voter makes selections electronically.)
 Under current state law, a number of different voting systems are authorized, including electronic devices such as touchscreen machines.
 The Secretary of State is responsible for certifying that specific systems meet the requirements of state and federal law.
 Counties can then choose which type of certified system to use in their elections.
 Any touchscreen machine must have a voter verified paper audit trail which allows voters to check to make sure the machine correctly recorded voting choices.
+This paper audit trail is not used in the primary counting of votes.

 Proposed Definition.
-Under this measure electronic devices could still be used but would require a "tangible ballot" that results from the use of the device.
+Under this measure, electronic devices could still be used but would require a "tangible ballot" that results from the use of the device.
+This ballot would be used to count votes cast.